INDIVIDUAL COMPETITIVE ANALYSIS IN B2B AND INDUSTRY

 TYPICAL QUESTIONS IN A COMPETITIVE ANALYSIS

-Typical questions that are clarified in a competitive analysis are:
+Typical questions that are clarified as part of a competitive analysis include:

 • Competitive structure and density: How many competitors are active in the market?
 What types of competitors operate in the market?
 How many indirect competitors are there?
 How high is the competitive pressure in the industry?

-• Top competitors: Who are the leading competitors in the target market (top 5-10 providers?)
-What market shares do they have?
+• Top competitors: Who are the leading competitors in the target market (top 5-10 suppliers)?
+What are their market shares?

-• Key figures: What key figures (e.g., sales, profit) does a competitor report?
-To what extent do competitors' key figures reflect market changes?
+• Key performance indicators (KPIs): What KPIs (e.g., revenue, profit) does a competitor report?
+To what extent do competitors' KPIs reflect market changes?
 Are they growing faster or slower than the industry?
 (See also company research )

 • Competitive innovations: What innovations and new products have recently appeared in the competition?

 • Competitive strategy: What strategy/business plan does the competition pursue in a specific market segment?
-What approaches can be derived from competitive observation for your own strategy (e.g., for marketing, marketing strategy, social media strategy, supplier selection, or for founders, for the go-to-market strategy)?
+What approaches can be derived from competitive analysis for one's own strategy (for example, for marketing, marketing strategy, social media strategy, supplier selection, or for founders, for the go-to-market strategy)?

 • Production Footprint: At which locations does the competition produce which products?
 At which locations does the competition offer which services?